Belozersk: History

-Known as Beloozero (lit. 'white lake') until 1777, it was first chronicled in 862 as one of the five original Russian towns (the other four being Murom, Novgorod, Polotsk, and Rostov).
-According to the Primary Chronicle, Sineus, a brother of Rurik, became the prince of Beloozero in 862.
-However, Sineus most likely never existed.
+Known as Beloozero (lit. 'white lake') until 1777, it was first mentioned in the Primary Chronicle (PVL) in 862 along with several other towns that later became part of Kievan Rus', such as Murom, Novgorod, Polotsk, and Rostov.
+The PVL claims that Rurik's brother Sineus became the prince of Beloozero in 862.
+However, Sineus and the other brother Truvor most likely never existed.
 On several occasions, the settlement was moved from one bank of the lake to another.

-In the 11th century, the region was still inhabited primarily by Finnic peoples tribes who fiercely resisted Christianization.
+In the 11th century, the region was still inhabited primarily by Finnic peoples tribes who fiercely resisted Christianization, one of which was known as the белозерции.
 In 1071, local pagan priests rose in rebellion, which was put down by the Kievan commander Yan Vyshatich.
 The Primary Chronicle reports that the dead bodies of priests were suspended from an oak tree, until they were torn to pieces by a bear (regarded by pagans as a holy animal).
 From the 10th to the 13th centuries, the territory was controlled by the Novgorod Republic.
 Beloozero was the seat of a small principality between 1238 and the 1370s, but subsequently between 1380 and 1384 became subordinate to the Grand Duchy of Moscow.
 On July 10, 1612, Polish and Lithuanian vagabonds (Lisowczycy) captured Belozersk without a fight, looting the town.

 In the course of the administrative reform carried out in 1708 by Peter the Great, Beloozero was included into Ingermanland Governorate (known since 1710 as Saint Petersburg Governorate) and named one of the towns constituting the governorate.
 In 1727, a separate Novgorod Governorate was split off and Belozersk became the seat of Belozersk Province in Novgorod Governorate.
 In 1776, the territory was transferred to Novgorod Viceroyalty.
 In 1796, the viceroyalty was abolished and Belozersky Uyezd became a part of Novgorod Governorate.

 In June 1918, five uyezds of Novgorod Governorate, including Belozersky Uyezd, were split off to form Cherepovets Governorate, with the administrative center in Cherepovets.
 On August 1, 1927, Cherepovets Governorate was abolished and its territory became Cherepovets Okrug of Leningrad Oblast.
 At the same time, uyezds were abolished and Belozersky District was established.
 On September 23, 1937, Belozersky District was transferred to newly established Vologda Oblast.